Home| Articles about sexual enhancement

 You cannot do this with butea superba (kwao kruea daeng) or tongkat ali.
-You will have to take them for a while, and then, the effect is not just an erection but an overall improvement to one’s sex life: better libido, and because of increased excitability, better erections, and better orgasms.
+You will have to take them for a while, and then, the effect is not just an erection but an overall improvement to your sex life: better libido, and because of increased excitability, better erections, and better orgasms.

-Doesn’t that sound great?
+Doesn’t that sound perfect?
 Unluckily no.

-The reason for this analysis (which will surely sound strange to a great many readers): if you over-emphasize the parasympathetic nervous system, then your sympathetic nervous system will be rather flat.
+The reason for this analysis (which will surely sound strange to many readers): if you over-emphasize the parasympathetic nervous system, then your sympathetic nervous system will be rather flat.
 Which means: your orgasmic capability will be decreased.

 I started out on the sexual enhancement trail with yohimbine.
 That is an alpha adrenergic receptor blocker, peculiarly in the pelvic area.
 Alpha adrenergic receptors are crucial for sympathetic tone in the abdomen (sympathetic tone can be caused either directly by sympathetic nerve impulses, or indirectly by adrenaline, released from the adrenal medullas upon sympathetic stimulation).
 If you block pelvic alpha adrenergic receptors, you reduce any effect the sympathetic nervous system (directly or via the release of adrenaline) can exert in this part of the body.

-The dissimilarity between natural substances and xenobiotics is that natural substances have been part of the human culture and human evolution for hundreds, thousands, and even millions of years.
+What I wanted to say about xenobiotics: The dissimilarity between natural substances and xenobiotics is that natural substances have been part of the human culture and human evolution for hundreds, thousands, and even millions of years.
 If we just go back far enough, all life forms on earth are associated to each other.

-Testosterone is a masculinizing hormone not just in humans, but in all mammals.
+As I have learned, testosterone is a masculinizing hormone not just in humans, but in all mammals.
 And the nervous systems of humans and chickens, and of humans and fish, are structured in essentially the same way (based on ion channels, which open for impulse conduction).

 While some substances in the natural world are poisons to some life forms, all life forms are particularly adapted to a huge number of chemical substances that are part of their environment.

 I have to laugh when so-called life extensionists or “experts” of anti-aging medicine recommend a whole assortment of xenobiotic pharmaceutical products.
 Xenobiotic pharmaceutical products are suggested in the treatment of specific medical conditions for which they can bring relief.
-They’re not suited for a long-term strategy to enhance overall health.
+They’re not suited for a long-term strategy to enhance our overall health.
 Which is why, most xenobiotic pharmaceuticals justly are prescription drugs.
 They’re useful only in a somewhat narrow sense, and while I grant that educated non-physicians can make an informative choice on their use, a great many other people should better only use them on the advice of a MD since their unrealistic expectations will certainly not be met by the drug.